Instagram took the world by surprise.

 Repeat the above process every day as you seek to build new followers.
 Every time, the experience will be different.
 Experiment with it until you find the pattern that delivers the highest number of followers.

 Here’s that process in bullet point format:

 - Tap the search bar at the top of the screen.

 - Tap or swipe to tags.

-- Type a tag that is relevant in your industry.
+- Type a tag that is relevant to your industry.

 - I also recommend exploring the “related” tags that Instagram displays at the top of the screen.
-You can find valuable tags and users that people are engaging on using this list.
+You can find valuable tags and users that people are engaging in using this list.

 - Tap a top post within that hashtag.

 - Make sure that the account who posted has a lot of followers (rule of thumb: They should have more followers than people they are following).